 WE initially feels closer to an HG Wells utopia (think THINGS TO COME), than the grubby world of Airstrip One in 1984.
 Whilst the horror of the world portrayed by Orwell is clear, there’s something insidious and unsettling about Zamyatin’s dystopia presented as utopia (also the case with BRAVE NEW WORLD).
 Perhaps it’s because the characters here are so deeply entrenched in the lie, and therefore have more to lose and further to fall?

 I’m not going to say anything more.
 It’s been a while since I’ve recommended a book on this site, and that’s all this post is intended to be – a recommendation.
 To give more away about WE, or to further compare it with other novels, would lessen the impact of the book for any new reader, and that’s absolutely the last thing I want to do.
 Whilst it didn’t have anywhere near the impact on me that 1984 had, I wish I’d found WE much earlier.
 It’s an important, thought-provoking novel that deals with themes which remain frightningly relevant today (though not, perhaps, in the way Zamyatin, Orwell and Huxley might have expected).

 The book is widely available.
 As with many other books of that age, there’s a proliferation of eBook versions available, no doubt of varying quality.
-Alternatively, I’ve discovered a 1982 German TV adaptation of the novel that happens to available on YouTube in its entirety.
-And as I mentioned earlier, there’s a considerably bigger budget Russian movie version on the way.
-Here’s the CGI heavy trailer.
+Alternatively, I’ve discovered a 1982 German TV adaptation of the novel and, as I mentioned earlier, there’s a considerably bigger budget Russian movie version on the way.

 If you’ve even a passing interest in dystopian fiction (and I’m pretty sure you must have if you read my stuff!), then I highly recommend picking up a copy of WE.
 More than anything, it’s fascinating to consider its influence on some of the other well-known classics of the genre.